WSI-Services/bash-util-lib/docs/DEVELOPMENT.md

 - **All Files** &mdash; All tracked files
 - **Library Scripts** &mdash; All scripts in `src` directory
 - **Unit Tests** &mdash; Unit test scripts in the `tests` directory

+---

+#### shUnit2 Suite Loader

+A unit test suite loader for use with [shUnit2](#shunit2), allows for configuration of unit test files.
+The configuration file (ie: [`.shunit2rc`](../.shunit2rc)) defines shell GLOB patterns to locate test files, black-lists to exclude from list of test files, test function prefix, execution isolation, and message output level.